 Shoal Bay Beach, ranked as one of the top ten beaches in the Caribbean, is the reason you travel to the Caribbean.
 You come here to spend hours enjoying the soft white sand, warm turquoise waters, and sun.
-The drive from the port took no more than 20 minutes to reach the beach.
-We parked in a small parking lot ($5) not far from the beach.
+The drive from the port took only 20 minutes to reach the beach.
+We parked in a small parking lot ($5) near to the beach.
 Make sure you have cash on you to pay for parking and umbrellas if you need them.
 We spent an ideal couple of hours lounging around under umbrellas (available to rent for $10 - two umbrellas, two chairs, and a table).

-The beach offers some decent snorkeling, but during our visit the visibility wasn’t great because of the rain earlier that day.
-Nonetheless the water is a stunning shade of blue, warm, and well it's impossible to be disappointed.
+The beach offers some decent snorkeling, but during our visit, the visibility wasn’t great because of the rain earlier that day.
+The water is a stunning shade of blue, warm, and well it’s impossible to be disappointed.

 Should you get hungry or thirsty there is a restaurant called Madeariman Restaurant at the beach with a wide selection of food and drinks.